 Planning Guide for Lassen Volcanic National Park in California

-Kids at Mojave National Preserve
+Kids and Pets at Mojave National Preserve

 The Junior Ranger Program is the go-to program for families to learn more about Mojave National Preserve.
 It’s free and takes about an hour to complete.
 My kids love the badges that the park rangers present them after completing their booklets.